 UK-based fashion brand Boden prides itself on “making clothes that put a smile on your face, for a long, long time.”
 And how: Boden’s global customer base repay that promise with stylishly-shot UGC at an incredible rate (just check out the “Boden By Me” gallery).
 So when the time came to elevate and celebrate that customer-created content online, the fit with StoryStream proved just right for Boden.

-Sweaty Betty drive a 25% increase in conversions
+Sweaty Betty drives a 25% increase in conversions

 We often hear about the importance of getting your marketing mix right – the received wisdom that investing too heavily in any one channel means you’re likely leaving money on the table.
 But over the past couple of years, those arguments around “channel mix” in marketing are taking a deserved backseat to more important conversations: ones around representation, and inclusion.